Cossegosse/Cossegosse/README.md

-Stalker stop being on my profile please :)
+Stop stalking my profile please :)

 <!---
 Cossegosse/Cossegosse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.